 After the final revision, the manuscript is typeset and proofs are sent to the author for approval.
 The purpose of the proof is to catch missed typos and potential errors introduced during typesetting.
 No other changes should be made.

-If your manuscript has figures, complex tables, mathematical equations and statistics, or cited empirical material (interviews, discourse analysis, content analysis of, e.g., newspaper articles, etc.), we provide additional instructions and guidelines to read online or download:
+If your manuscript has figures, complex tables, mathematical equations and statistics, or cited empirical material (interviews, discourse analysis, content analysis of, e.g., newspaper articles, etc.), we provide extra instructions:

 - Guidelines for figures (pdf, 713 kB)